jibidus/monitofen/README.md

 ## TODO

 - [ ] Front: use kebab-case syntax for custom components in templates
-- [ ] Front: use kebab-case syntax for custom components in templates
 - [ ] Front: filter measures by time period
 - [ ] Migrate to TypeScript